iwanders/analysis-ithc-iptsd/README.md

 I named the images `spectrogram`, while technically incorrect they do look a lot like spectrograms, y axis is time (increasing towards the bottom).
 The header contains the filename of the original binary dump file (windows logs are first converted to iptsd dumps).
 The order of the dft windows is fixed.
 The `x` dimension starts at the name of the window, the `y` dimension start is denoted.
 The dft rows are thus columns in this representation:

 ![2024_02_20_sp_hover_and_contact_small_circle](./media/hover_touch_small_circle/2024_02_20_sp_hover_and_contact_small_circle.png)

+Intensity is scaled based on the highest value in the horizontal image row (so if the entire row is low value noise, it will still show up).

 ## Structure of this repo